 Total Credits: 1.75 including 1.75 AOA Category 1-A Credit

 Join ATSU-KCOM faculty Karen Snider, DO, as she provides practical knowledge and techniques to solving issues associated with constipation using osteopathic techniques.
-This program features high quality video of hands on approaches for solving your patients' constipation issues.
+This program features a high-quality video of hands-on approaches for solving your patients' constipation issues.

 Learning objectives for this activity:

 1. Define constipation and discuss current diagnostic criteria

 2. Explain the pathophysiology including the etiology, epidemiology, and risk factors of constipation